rybafish/rybafish.github.io/customKPI.md

 KPI Group used for Y-Scale.
 Useful pre-defined values are mem for all memory metrics, thr - for threads.
 Zero means no grouping used.

 ### sUnit/dUnit
 Sample unit and display unit.
 The only pre-defined values are Bytes/MB usually used for memory metrics.
+See examples in m_load_history_info.

 ### sqlname
 Name of the corresponding column in sql statement.